Todd-Werelius/angularJS.All/README.md

 This repositry auto updates at 06:30 PST

-The minified versions of these files are also available on jsDelivr.com a free cdn repository and also auto updates when a new version becomes avaialable.
+The minified versions of these files are also available on jsDelivr.com a free cdn repository which also auto updates when a new version becomes avaialable.

 ###Versions###
 latest will be the latest beta  as of today  : 1.3.0-beta.13